hbctraining/GCC-BOSC-2018/lessons/count_modeling.md

 2. **Poisson distribution:** For use, when **the number of cases is very large (i.e. people who buy lottery tickets), but the probability of an event is very small (probability of winning)**.
 The Poisson is similar to the binomial, but is based on continuous events.
 Appropriate for data where mean == variance.

+3. **Negative binomial distribution:** An approximation of the Poisson, but has an additional parameter that adjusts the variance independently from the mean.

 > [Details provided by Rafael Irizarry in the EdX class.](https://youtu.be/fxtB8c3u6l8)

+#### So what do we use for RNA-seq count data?

-**With RNA-Seq data, a very large number of RNAs are represented and the probability of pulling out a particular transcript is very small**.
-Thus, it would be an appropriate situation to use the Poisson distribution.
-However, a unique property of this distribution is that the mean == variance.
+With RNA-Seq data, **a very large number of RNAs are represented and the probability of pulling out a particular transcript is very small**.
+Thus, it would be an appropriate situation to use the Poisson or Negative binomial distribution.
+Choosing one over the other **will depend on the relationship between mean and variance in our data**.

-#### Mean versus Variance
+## Mean versus Variance

 In the figure below we have plotted the mean against the variance for three replicate samples in a study.
 Each data point represents a gene and the red line represents x = y.